 - Experience: As easy to use as credit cards, but not supported by all processors.
-Cash application and reconciliations can be difficult.
+Cash applications and reconciliations can be complex.

-Many businesses still prefer checks because they're comfortable paying by check and it helps them avoid transaction fees, but those small conveniences come with a steep price on the back end.
-Bank of America estimates that it costs between $4 and $20 to process each check, based on the price of the check and shipping, plus the time employees spend writing, mailing, collecting and reconciling the check.
+Many businesses still prefer checks because they're comfortable paying by check, and it helps them avoid transaction fees, but those small conveniences come with a steep price on the back end.
+For example, Bank of America estimates that it costs between $4 and $20 to process each check, based on the price of the check and shipping, plus the time employees spend writing, mailing, collecting, and reconciling the check.

 Additionally, checks lack security, are error-prone, and are highly manual to process.